cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://github.com/Araekiel/orion"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/Araekiel/orion?style=social"></a></br><a href='https://github.com/Araekiel/orion'>Orion</a> — open-Source Search Engine for social networking websites.
 </br><a href='https://www.soundeffectssearch.com/find-a-sound-library/'>soundeffectssearch.com</a> — find a sound library
+</br><a href='https://packettotal.com/app/search'>PacketTotal</a> — .pcap files (Packet Capture of network data) search engine and analyze tool.
+Search by URL, IP, file hash, network indicator, view timeline of dns-queries and http-connections, download files for detailed analyze.
+</br><a href='https://github.com/searxng/searxng'>SearXNG</a> — Free internet metasearch engine which aggregates results from more than 70 search services.
+No tracking.
+Can be used over Tor

 </br><a href="https://github.com/jarun/googler"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/jarun/googler?style=social"></a></br><a href='https://github.com/jarun/googler'>Googler</a> — command line google search tool
 </br><a href='https://goosh.org/'>goosh.org</a> — online google search command line tool
 </br><a href='https://searchall.net'>searchall.net</a> — 75 fields for quick entry of queries to different search services on one page

+</br><a href='https://query-server.herokuapp.com'>Query-server</a> — A tool that can send queries to popular search engines (list in picture) and return search results in JSON, CSV or XML format.

 <a name="iot"></a>